 Similar to our weight comparison, this contender packs down reasonably small and offers better packability than most 3-layer Gore-Tex jackets.
 That said, it's pretty average among Gore-tex Paclite models and doesn't compress nearly as well as some Pertex or models that use a coated waterproof breathable insert.
 Though it's not as far off, it is likely only 10-20% larger than most of those models.
 It isn't a huge deal for most, but the Dryzzle doesn't compress into either of its pockets, unlike several other similar models that we reviewed.

-At $200, this rain jacket is an average price wise when compared to many other Gore-Tex PacLite models on the market.
+This rain jacket is an average price wise when compared to many other Gore-Tex PacLite models on the market.
 It's slightly less expensive than the Outdoor Research Foray and a lot less expensive than the Arc'teryx Zeta SL.
 While the Dryzzle is more expensive than nearly all models that feature a propitiatory coated waterproof-breathable fabric, the Gore-tex Paclite fabric offers superior breathability and long-lasting weather resistance (when compared to many of the less expensive coated models).
 For folks doing more than just walking around town, it's worth it.

 Conclusion and the Bottom Line

 is an excellent all-around shell for everything from backpacking to urban rainy day adventures.
 It's also reasonably priced.
 Folks will be impressed with its longevity and superior breathability over other options like the Marmot PreCip